jgraichen/salt-tower/README.md

 assert ret == 'postgres://user@secret/db'
 ```

-Format accept dictionaries and list as well an can therefore be used to format full or partial pillar data, this can be used to e.g. format defaults with extra variables:
+Format accept dictionaries and list as well and can therefore be used to format full or partial pillar data, this can be used to e.g. format defaults with extra variables:

 ```python
 #!py